newseful/newseful.github.io/_posts/05-02-2015-A-Case-Study.md

 I spent some time [researching](http://github.com/agendae/research/) a few major news events from the past year.
 The purpose of the research was twofold: first, I wanted to search for inconsistencies and misreported facts—to try and identify where things went wrong in the reporting and relaying of these stories; second, I wanted to review the timelines of these events in hindsight—to compare and contrast my remembered experience of these sequences with the documentation of them that came out in the end.

 The events that I chose to research all occurred in the past year.
-I figured that limiting myself to this timescale would allow me to better compare my research to my memory, and it would also make it easier to sift through social media (A brief aside: I am going to stop saying “social media.”
-What I mean when I say social media is Twitter.
-If I’m discussing Facebook, Instagram, or Vine, I will specify.) for relevant information.
+I figured that limiting myself to this timescale would allow me to better compare my research to my memory, and it would also make it easier to sift through social media for relevant information.
 I discovered early in my process that the twitter API is not nearly so open as I thought it was for accessing data over 10 days old, which meant that my hopes for tracking the sources of misinformed viral tweets were somewhat less feasible.
 That said, I found tons of “Timeline of *X*” style posts which were great for bumping hindsight up to 20/20.

 ## Sony Pictures Hack